 Feed in Tariff For Rental Properties

-When you’re renting a place decked out with solar panels, whether you’re the tenant or the landlord, sorting out the feed-in tariffs becomes the final bit of the maze to navigate, after you’ve tackled the solar rebates and the lease contract.
+When you’re leasing or shifting into a spot equipped with solar panels, figuring out the feed-in tariffs is essentially the last piece of the puzzle to understand, once you’ve sorted the details regarding solar rebates and finalised the lease agreement.

 Feed-in tariffs are essential to the whole thing coming together.
 It all depends on who is paying for the power, but it is advised that the tenant pays for the power, and they receive the feed-in tariff from the energy supplier.